Home / Resume / Amazon / Warehouse Resume

 4

-PIT certified associates are eligible for more positions and higher pay.
-If you hold any PIT licenses, list them prominently.
+Associates with a powered industrial truck (forklift) certification are eligible for more positions and higher pay.
+If you hold the OSHA forklift operator certification, list it prominently.
 If you do not, consider getting certified before applying.

 5